Hungary in World War II: Retreat into Germany

 then in the area of present-day Austria.

 Surrender and movement across the Enns River had to be completed prior to midnight.

 In the town of Landsberg in Bavaria, a Hungarian garrison stood in parade formation to surrender as Americans forces advanced through the area very late in the war.
-A few Hungarian soldiers ended the war in Denmark in some of the last territory not yet occupied by the Allies.
+Around 12,000 Hungarian soldiers who had been deployed as garrison troops ended the war in Denmark in some of the last territory not yet occupied by the Allies.

 List of major engagements

 This is a list of battles and other combat operations in World War II in which Hungarian forces took part.